-On-campus master's students attend evening classes, from 6:00 – 8:00 p.m., on the main campus in Ft.
+On-campus master's students attend evening classes, from 6:00 – 8:00 p.m.
+(ET), on the main campus in Ft.
 Lauderdale, FL.
 Online master's students are not required to come to campus.

 Doctoral Degree Students:

 The college offers Ph.D. programs with a blend of on-campus and online activities.
-Doctoral courses include face to face meetings on the Main Campus.
-Please check the website for exact meeting dates.
-A 14-week summer term offers a limited selection of courses.
+The face to face on-campus sessions are held once a term over Wednesday to Friday at the Fort Lauderdale /Davie Campus.
 Students are required to attend all of their scheduled class sessions.
 Between sessions, students work on course assignments and research, and participate in online activities that facilitate frequent interaction with the faculty and with other students.

 Are there any research assistantships available?